nickpoison/tsa5/textRcode.md

 ```

 &#128534; If you are wondering how it is possible to corrupt a base package, &#128125; you are not alone.

+&#128526; Also, consider that `dplyr` is a SLOWER and weaker version of `data.table`.
+So  try [data.table](https://cran.r-project.org/web/packages/data.table/vignettes/datatable-intro.html) if you have to do data manipulation.
+AND, when you load `data.table`, there are ZERO masked warnings!!!
+And maybe we can stop having to put warnings about `dplyr` everywhere for time series analysts who want to use R.

+---
+---

 <br/>